aryavorskiy/LatticeModels.jl/docs/src/manual/hamiltonian.md

 !!! warn
     Note that adding gauge fields together by `+` operator puts extra burden on the compiler.
 This allows extra performance when the number of the terms in the sum is small, but it can be very slow and cause compiler issues when it is large.
 In cases where you need a large sum of gauge fields, use more specific field types like `PointFluxes`, or consider creating your own custom field type.

-You can pass these objects using the `field` keyword argument to the `tightbinding_hamiltonian`, `construct_hamiltonian`, and `OperatorBuilder` functions to add the gauge field to the Hamiltonian:
+You can pass these objects using the `field` keyword argument to the `tightbinding_hamiltonian`, `construct_hamiltonian`, and `OperatorBuilder`/`FastOperatorBuilder` functions to add the gauge field to the Hamiltonian:

 ```@example 4
 builder = OperatorBuilder(l, auto_hermitian = true, field = LandauGauge(0.1) + PointFlux(0.3, (0.5, 0.5)))